-The Inception of Neoclassical Theory
+The Inception of Neo-Classical Theory

 The neoclassical theory is the extensive version of the classical theory that includes behavioural science in business management.
-In this theory, the organisation is the social system, and its performance is affected by human efforts.
+In this theory, the organization is the social system, and its performance is affected by human efforts.

 The classical theory emphasized the mechanical and physiological variables and deemed them the primary factor in inferring its efficiency.
 However, when the efficiency was checked, it was found that the positive aspect of these factors did not evoke a positive response in work behaviour.

-Main Propositions of the Neoclassical Theory
+The Criticism of Neoclassical Theory

 Neoclassical theory is based on the assumption that makes its structure irrelevant for different organisation situations.